mxpadidar/docs/go/structs.md

 Methods in Go are functions with a receiver, which is a reference to the struct.
 Receivers can be either by value or by pointer:

+- **Pointer receiver**: Use this when you want to modify the original struct or avoid copying large structs.
+- **Value receiver**: Use this for small structs when you don't need to modify the original.

 ```go
 // Method with a pointer receiver
 func (p *Person) Greet() string {